Car Park 14 (decked)

-Subject to detailed technical, design and visual impact studies, and pre-application discussions with the council, the expectation is that a planning application will be submitted in December 2019, to coincide with the target submission date of the Eastern Gateway Building.
+Subject to ongoing technical assessments and design refinements, it is anticipated that a full planning application will be submitted alongside the Reserved Matters submission of the Eastern Gateway Building.
+The target submission is planned for January 2020.
 Initial traffic modelling has been undertaken and shared with Surrey County Council, as the Highways Authority.
-This concludes that the net increase in parking can be safely accommodated within the recently upgraded local highway network.
+Ongoing discussions indicate that the net increase in parking can be safely accommodated within the recently upgraded local highway network.

 Link with other Estate projects and plans

 Please take the time to download and take a look at the exhibition board.
 We trust that you will find these helpful.

 If you have any comments in relation to the emerging project, please complete the following survey.

 The survey will remain open until midnight on the 6th December 2019.

 If you wish to make additional comments on any development project being promoted by the university, please email these to firstname.lastname@example.org